Herbert Wagner (physicist)

 Herbert Wagner (born 6 April 1935) is a German theoretical physicist, who mainly works in statistical mechanics.
-He is a professor emeritus of Ludwig Maximilian University of Munich.
+He is a professor emeritus of LMU Munich.

 Biography

-Wagner was one of the last students of German theoretical physicist and Nobel prize winner Werner Heisenberg, with whom he worked on magnetism.
+Wagner was one of the last students of German theoretical physicist and Nobel Prize winner Werner Heisenberg, with whom he worked on magnetism.

 As a postdoc at Cornell University, he and David Mermin (and independently of Pierre Hohenberg) proved a "no-go theorem", otherwise known as the Mermin–Wagner theorem.
 The theorem states that continuous symmetries cannot be spontaneously broken at finite temperature in systems with sufficiently short-range interactions in dimensions $d \le 2$.